The Dominican Republic has empty beaches, low costs, and great yields

 Foreign buyers rush to the coast

-The Dominican Republic’s tourist developments are concentrated in the eastern and northern regions.
+Tourist developments are concentrated in the east and north.
 Southern areas such as Barahona and Pedernales are less developed and less visited, but there have been efforts to promote them as eco-tourism destinations.

 Punta Cana is the most popular tourist destination.
-Punta Cana’s international airport, situated in the country’s popular eastern region, received around 66% of all tourists traveling to the country in 2015.
+Punta Cana’s international airport, situated in the country’s popular eastern region, receives around 65% of all tourists traveling to the country every year.

 One of the most high-profile developments has been the Cap Cana project on the east coast, a high-end residential and tourist mixed development of hotels, oceanfront homes, golf courses and commercial establishments.